tobberacing/ButtonKit/README.md

 ![Available button styles](/Documentation/5.png)

+For a simple button with regular size and regular layout, only a width is needed to init. `text`, `selectionBlock` and other parameters can be set later.

 ````
 let defaultButton = Button(width: 200, color: nil, style: nil, size: nil)

 defaultButton.text = "Done"
 ````

-For a simple button with regular size and regular layout, only a width is needed to init. `text`, `selectionBlock` and other parameters can be set later.
+A quicker init function lets you specify both `text` and the `selectionBlock` at creation.
+This lets you create a more complete button, with one line of code, that still allows a lot of flexibility.

 ````
 let defaultButton = Button(width: 200, text: "Done", color: nil, style: nil, size: nil) {